 Where to stay: Costa Esmeralda

-When you come to El Cuyo, make sure to visit Rio Lagartos, a protected biosphere that is home to many species such as beautiful pink flamingoes that live in the mangrove-rich habitat.
+When you come to El Cuyo, make sure to visit Rio Lagartos, a protected biosphere that is home to many species such as beautiful pink flamingoes that live in the mangrove-rich habitat popular for wildlife watching.

 Although it’s easier to visit Rio Lagartos from El Cuyo, you can also take a guided tour of Rio Lagartos from many other places in Yucatan.